Habib Abdullayev: Academic career

-In 1940 he returned to Tashkent, where he worked at the Central Asian Polytechnic Institute as an assistant professor in the Minerals Department of the Faculty of Mining.
+In 1940, he returned to Tashkent, where he worked at the Central Asian Polytechnic Institute as an assistant professor in the Minerals Department of the Faculty of Mining.
 His main field of study focused on the formation of igneous rocks and ore deposits, and he played a major role in the establishment of geology studies and field research in the Uzbek SSR.
 In 1943 he became a corresponding member of the Academy of Sciences of the Uzbek SSR in 1943, became full member and vice president of it in 1947; that year, his doctoral thesis that he defended in 1946 was published.

-He also became the vice-president of the Academy of Sciences in 1947, and held that position until 1955.
-Meanwhile, he headed the geology institute from 1947 to 1949 and from 1952 to 1955 he worked as chairman of the Department of Technical and Geochemical Sciences.
+He was appointed vice-president of the Academy of Sciences in 1947, and held that position until 1955.
+Meanwhile, he headed the geology institute, from 1947 to 1949 and from 1952 to 1955, he worked as chairman of the Department of Technical and Geochemical Sciences.
 In October 1956 he became the president of the Academy of Sciences of the Uzbek SSR, and in 1958 he became a Corresponding member of the Academy of Sciences of the USSR.
 He held a variety of memberships in academic organizations, including the Geological Society of France and the Mineralogical Society of Great Britain and Ireland.
 His main field of study focused on the formation of igneous rocks and ore deposits.
 He was removed from his as president of the Academy of Sciences of the Uzbek SSR shortly before his death in 1962.
-During his career he authored over 100 academic papers as well as seven monographs.
+During his career, he authored over 100 academic papers as well as seven monographs.

 Political career

 Having become a member of the Communist Party in 1941, he held a variety of high offices in the government in addition to his academic posts.
 From 1942 to 1984 he was a deputy chairman of the Council of People's Commissars of the Uzbek SSR.
 In addition, he was chairman of the State Planning Committee of the Uzbek SSR from 1944 to 1948 He was a deputy in the Supreme Soviet of the Uzbek SSR in the 4th convocation (1955-1959) and the Supreme Soviet of the USSR in the 5th convocation (1958-1962), as well as a delegate at the XXI Congress of the CPSU in 1959.
-In 1956 he was elected to the Central Committee of the Communist Party of the Uzbek SSR.
+In 1956, he was elected to the Central Committee of the Communist Party of the Uzbek SSR.